-Counselors partner with families and teachers to remove barriers to student achievement.
-They deliver a comprehensive, data-driven, and developmentally appropriate program.
-Lessons explore the areas of academics, careers, and social/emotional life skills.
-Counselors build strong relationships with their students through core lessons in the classroom, small-group counseling, and individual counseling.
+Through a collaborative partnership with administrators, teachers, and families, school counselors design and deliver a comprehensive, data-driven, and developmentally appropriate program that promotes a positive learning environment for students.
+Counseling activities and interventions support all students in the areas of academic achievement, career development, and socialemotional development.
+Through core lessons in the classroom, small-group counseling, and individual counseling, school counselors build strong relationships with their students.